Random interlacements and amenability: The connected phase

 Finally, we estimate

 which has probability one, since the above random variables are independent Poisson random variables with parameter bounded away from zero.
-This proves \eqref{e:interinter}, therefore establishing that \eqref{e:hitsIu} has probability one, concluding the proof of Theorem~\ref{t:monotone}. \end{proof}
+This proves (\ref{einterinter}), therefore establishing that (\ref{ehitsIu}) has probability one, completing the proof of Theorem~\ref{tmonotone}. \end{pf*}